upbound/docs/content/core-concepts/projects.md

 ## Project structure

-Upbound's tooling defines a default project structure as:
+When you initialize a project, the default project director structure is:

 ```bash
 .